What is the YOLO app?

 Related Post: 3 Reasons to Keep the App Store turned Off

-Talk to your kids about bullies.
+Yolo is full of bullies.
+So talk to your kids about bullies!
 Make sure they know how to handle a disturbing or really cruel YOLO post if you’re going to allow your kid to use this or any social platform.
 Put it down and tell someone.
 Two simple steps.
 They work for porn, predators, and bullies.
 One thing that makes this anonymous sharing app different from others is that user have an opportunity to screen the questions before answering them publicly.
 That means they’ll get to read everything before everyone else, but make sure they’re ready for what they might read.